explosion/spacy-course/chapters/en/chapter3.md

 <opt text="Initialize the language, add the pipeline and load in the binary model weights.">

-When you call `spacy.load()` to load a model, spaCy will initialize the language, add the pipeline and load in the binary model weights.
-When you _call_ the `nlp` object on a text, the model is already loaded.
+When you call `spacy.load()` to load a pipeline, spaCy will initialize the language, add the pipeline and load in the binary model weights.
+When you _call_ the `nlp` object on a text, the pipeline is already loaded.

 </opt>